 Picture No. 10

-14 - Click "Design -> Save As" menu to save this digitizing project into a file on your hard disk.
+14 - Click the "Design -> Save As" menu to save this digitizing project into a file on your hard disk.
 Specify the file name and location in the dialog box which appears on the screen.

 Back to Embird Tutorial Contents